caldre/todoApp/README.md

 -   Change the UI look to something better.
 You choose the style.

 2. Write unittests to test 1 component well.

-<b>To return:</b>

--   Fork this repo to your own github, gitlab or bitbucket account and send the interviewer the link to that repo.